Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Café Bar Anbore in Sigüeiro on day seven of the English WayCafé Bar Anbore in Sigüeiro

-After our break, we found the Albergue Ultreia et Suseia, the small privada where I had stayed before.
+However we continued one block farther to find the Albergue Ultreia et Suseia, the small privada where I had stayed before.
 It is a small and intimate place with only 10 beds in the albergue and two private, double rooms.
 Rich and I took the private room with its own bath down the hall.
-Steve and Rob took the dormitory, with real sheets, towels and a continental breakfast all included.
+Steve and Rob took the dormitory with real sheets, towels and a continental breakfast all included.

-There are no municipal albergues in Sigüeiro, only private ones.
-For booking ahead, in Sigüeiro, click on the link for the booking.com resource.
+There is no municipal albergue in Sigüeiro, only private ones.
+For booking ahead, in Sigüeiro, click on the link for the booking.com resource especially for apartments for multiple people.

-To the north is the Albergue Segue o Camiño.
-The Albergue Ultreia et Suseia is steps off the Camino, and both the Albergue Camino Real and the Albergue Mirás are right on the Camino, just before crossing the Río Tambre as you walk through town.
+To the north is the Albergue Segue o Camiño, on the other side of the pool you passed coming into town.
+The Albergue Mirás is right along the Camino, just before crossing the Río Tambre as you walk through town.

-The Hospedaxe Quinta Andaina, also with dormitory beds is on the east side of town and the Sigüeiro Hostel is along the river, turning right off the Camino before crossing it.
+The Hospedaxe Quinta Andaina, also with dormitory beds is on the east side of town and finally the Siaba Pensión Boutique and A Estreliña, are both along the river to the north.

 For us, the icing on the cake for our day seven was dinner at the Restaurante Cortés.
 I have eaten here on my prior Camino and I was happy to note that the food is still amazing.
 You can get food anytime at the bar, and in the dining room during mealtimes.
 Click on the link for their Facebook page for more information.
 The restaurant is on the main street of Sigüeiro, the Avenida Grabanxa.